metamorph-inc/openmeta-mms/docs/domains/cad.rst

 with a **CAD model**.
 Key connection points on the component are marked with *datums*, which are joined with the datums of other connected components to generate a three-dimensional model of a system.
-By relying on these connection points, instead of on relative-position offsets, a component can be composed with many different types of components automatically.
+By relying on these connection points, instead of relative-position offsets, a complex component can be automatically composed out of different types of other simpler components.

 CAD model elements within META components contain references to any datums *(planes, axis, coordinate systems, and points)* that are